- 2017 Minnesota Book Award Winner in Creative Nonfiction/Memoir

-*The Song Poet is now available for pre-order.
-Please follow this The Song Poet Pre-Order.
+*The Song Poet is available in hardcover, paperback, audio, and as an ebook..
+Please follow this link The Song Poet.

 The Latehomecomer: A Hmong Family Memoir (Coffee House Press, 2008)

 The Latehomecomer is the story of the Hmong people and their long journey to America.
 Commissioned by the Central Intelligence Agency of the United States of America to fight in the Secret War in Laos, many Hmong families were abandoned when the American troops withdrew from the war.
 Faced with genocide, thousands of Hmong families fled into the jungles of Laos and eventually the refugee camps of Thailand.
 Kao Kalia Yang’s family arrived in America in 1987.
 It would take over twenty years for the story of the Hmong family to emerge in the landscape of American literature.
 The Latehomecomer is an intimate portrait of love and family; it is a seminal work in American history and the politics of war.